Claviceps sorghi: Environmental conditions

 The sexual and asexual cycles are encouraged by differential environmental conditions.
 Relative humidity over 60% encourages the formation of the conidium containing honeydew produced by the sphacelium.
 Dryer conditions encourage the formation of sclerotium these environmental conditions occur in the fall, encouraging the formation of the overwintering structures.
 However, optimal temperatures for spore production and sclerotium formation were similar.
-Sclerotium's optimal temperature for maturation was found to be 27 degrees Celsius whereas spore formation experienced optimal conditions at 24-28 degrees Celsius.
+Sclerotium's optimal temperature for maturation was found to be 27 degrees Celsius whereas spore formation experienced optimal conditions at 24–28 degrees Celsius.
 Due to the high temperatures and high humidity needed for optimal proliferation of C. sorghi, it remains endemic to India and the surrounding areas which have high temperatures year round, as well as monsoon season which provides the humid conditions which encourage conidium formation.

 Distinguishing features of C. sorghi

 Macroscopic features

-Sclerotium of C. sorghi(Fig. 1) is much more elongated than other species of sclerotium which also infect sorghum.
-C. sorgi produce 2-3 stomata per sclerotium.
+Sclerotium of C. sorghi (Fig. 1) is much more elongated than other species of sclerotium which also infect sorghum.
+C. sorgi produce 2–3 stomata per sclerotium.
 The sclerotium are especially important to the proliferation of C. sorghi as they remain viable to infect after being dormant for up to 10 years.
-Compare Fig. 1- the sexual structure of sorghum ergot to Fig 4. - the asexual structure of sorghum ergot responsible for producing conidium known as sphacelium.
+Compare Fig. 1- the sexual structure of sorghum ergot to Fig 4. – the asexual structure of sorghum ergot responsible for producing conidium known as sphacelium.

 Microscopic features

-C. sorghi macroconidium are distinct from C. africana due to their elongated appearance when compared under a microscope.
+Macroconidium of C. sorghi are distinct from those of C. africana due to their elongated appearance when compared under a microscope.
 Macroconidium of C. sorghi (Fig. 2) are described as hyaline, oblong to oval, with a vacuole at each end measuring around 9-17 x 5-8 um.